vimode/DevChallenges.io/front_end_developer/weather_app/README.md

 - onclick future forecast > update future highlights below + update sidebar props appropriately
 - on search 404 show error and keep overlay open
 - rotate compass icon based on the wind direction
-- Each search history be a clickable item to update the app.

 ---